Marion County DUI Court Process

 1. Arraignment (First Appearance)

-• When it Happens: The arraignment is usually your first appearance in court after your DUI arrest.
-It generally occurs within a few weeks of your arrest.
-Check your citation for the date, time, and location.
+• When it happens: Your arraignment is usually scheduled within a few weeks of your arrest.
+You will receive a notice with the date, time, and location.

-• What to Expect: At the arraignment, the judge will inform you of the charges against you (Driving Under the Influence).
-You will be advised of your rights, including the right to remain silent and the right to an attorney.
-The judge may also set bail or other conditions of release.
+• What to expect: At the arraignment, you will be formally advised of the charges against you.
+The magistrate will inform you of your rights, including the right to an attorney.

-• Getting a Court-Appointed Attorney: If you cannot afford an attorney, you can request a court-appointed attorney at the arraignment.
-The judge will assess your financial situation to determine if you qualify for legal representation at the state's expense.
-Be prepared to provide documentation of your income and expenses.
+• Getting a court-appointed attorney: If you cannot afford an attorney, you can request a court-appointed attorney at the arraignment.
+The magistrate will assess your financial situation to determine if you qualify.

 2. Pre-Trial Hearings